kvakulo/Switcheroo/readme.md

 Change log
 ---------

+### 2014-01-24: v0.7 ###
+- Faster load time and filtering
+- Grabs focus right away
+- Highlights matching characters
+- Included windows should be closer to the default alt+tab
+- Informs you when a new version of Switcheroo is available
+- Requires .NET 4.5

 ### 2014-01-13: v0.6 ###
 - Development continued by Regin Larsen
 - Shows process icon and process title in addition to window title